Cosmological phase transitions: from perturbative particle physics to gravitational waves: First-order phase transitions

 Approximations of the nucleation rate are key to analytic treatments of a phase transition.
 The evolution of a phase transition is strongly characterized by the form of the nucleation rate.
 The nucleation rate is most commonly assumed to increase exponentially with time.
 An exponential nucleation rate is valid if a transition completes before $T_S$ is reached and if reheating is negligible during the transition.
 If the transition completes after $T_S$ is reached, then a Gaussian nucleation rate (centered about $T_S$) is appropriate \cite{Megevand:2016lpr}.
 If the nucleation rate is strongly suppressed after a period of rapid reheating, it can be approximated as a Gaussian or a delta function \cite{Megevand:2017vtb}.
 The delta function nucleation rate implies all bubbles nucleate simultaneously, which is convenient for both analytic studies and hydrodynamic simulations (for the latter, see e.g.\ \refcite{Hindmarsh:2015qta}).
 While these approximations for the nucleation rate are useful for analytic discussions of a phase transition, the nucleation rate --- and quantities dependent on the nucleation rate --- can still be determined numerically in each case.

 All discussion of a phase transition has so far assumed only two phases of the Universe are involved at any moment in time.
 This has allowed us to label one phase as the metastable false vacuum and the other phase as the stable true vacuum.
 Even with only two relevant phases at a time, the true vacuum may only be temporarily stable, because it may be the false vacuum of a subsequent phase transition.
 The situation is further complicated when more than two phases are relevant at once.
 Scenarios exist where the false vacuum can decay into several distinct phases simultaneously with non-degenerate free energy densities.
 See \refcite{Croon:2018new, Morais:2018uou, Morais:2019fnm} for preliminary studies.
 For simplicity, consider three phases $\field_1$, $\field_2$ and $\field_3$ in descending order of free energy density, all in existence at the same time, and assume the entire Universe is initially in phase $\field_1$.
-Three transitions can happen simultaneously: $\mathcal{T}_{1,2}$, $\mathcal{T}_{1,3}$ and $\mathcal{T}_{2,3}$, where $\mathcal{T}_{i,j}$ denotes a transition from phase $\field_i$ to phase $\field_j$.
-A competition exists between these transitions; $\mathcal{T}_{2,3}$ will only occur if $\mathcal{T}_{1,2}$ is not dominated by $\mathcal{T}_{1,3}$.
+Three transitions can happen simultaneously: $\Trans12$, $\Trans13$ and $\Trans23$, where $\Trans{i}{j}$ denotes a transition from phase $\field_i$ to phase $\field_j$.
+A competition exists between these transitions; $\Trans23$ will only occur if $\Trans12$ is not dominated by $\Trans13$.
 The existence of simultaneous transitions affects the progress of each transition.
-There is a competition over depletion of regions of $\field_1$ for transitions $\mathcal{T}_{1,2}$ and $\mathcal{T}_{1,3}$, and the existence of more than two minima along the direction of the bounce path could pose a problem for determining the nucleation rates (see e.g.~\refcite{Wainwright:2011kj}).
+There is a competition over depletion of regions of $\field_1$ for transitions $\Trans12$ and $\Trans13$, and the existence of more than two minima along the direction of the bounce path could pose a problem for determining the nucleation rates (see e.g.~\refcite{Wainwright:2011kj}).
 The effects of overlapping and intersecting bubbles of different phases have not yet been rigorously studied in a cosmological context.
 The idea of percolation or completion marking the time of GW production becomes less reasonable if competing phases share similar fractions of the Universe.
-Additionally, in some cases there are multiple transitions (sometimes referred to as multistep transitions) that must be analyzed to determine whether the model can describe our current Universe, and to predict the total GW signal \cite{Land:1992sm, Zarikas:1995qb, Angelescu:2018dkk, Fabian:2020hny, Aoki:2021oez, Lewicki:2021pgr, Zhao:2022cnn, Benincasa:2022elt, Cao:2022ocg}.